damontic/fortigate2awsd/README.md

   -secret-manager string
     	Specify the AWS secrets manager secrets name to use as password -size int
-    	Specify the number of events to send to AWS Cloudwatch. (default 10) -stream string
+    	Specify the number of events to send to AWS Cloudwatch. (default 100) -stream-prefix string
     	Specify the log stream where you want to send the logs -username string
     	Specify the Fortigate ssh username